Damiaou/damiaou/README.md

 ### Hello du bateau ! ⛵
 I'm a web developer, mainly working on React things

-⚡ Fun fact: I like a lot of outdoor sports, because there are many parameters you can not control and it is spicy !
+⚡ Fun fact: I like a lot of outdoor sports, because there are many parameters you cannot control and it is spicy !

 <!--
 **Damiaou/damiaou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.